anonaddy/addy.io/source/faq.md

 Some features are more expensive to operate or are more likely to be abused, so they are available on **Lite** and **Pro** plans only.
 Paid subscriptions help cover server costs and keep addy.io running for everyone.

+For example, to block tracking pixels addy has to scan the HTML of each forwarded email to find and remove matching images.
+Doing that for every Free account as well would add a lot of extra processing on every forward.

 addy.io is independently run and open-source; there is no venture capital funding, so subscriptions are what keep the service online rather than ads or selling user data.

 The most common example is **replying to and sending from an alias** (anonymous replies and new outbound mail from your alias address).
 These are **not included on the Free plan**.
 If you try to reply or send from an alias on a Free account, the message will not be delivered and you will receive an email notification that the feature requires a paid plan.